 - Another potential negative with this type of loan is that the lender usually retains the right to make surprise inspections to check on your inventory which is the collateral for their investment.

-Obtaining unsecured business funding without collateral requirements is easily obtainable if you’re dealing with the right lender.
-Mulligan Funding has loaned over $100 Million dollars in working capital loans to over 50,000 business owners without requiring any collateral assignment to their loans.
+Obtaining unsecured business funding without collateral requirements is easily obtainable if you’re dealing with the right lending provider.
+Mulligan Funding has provided access to over $100 Million dollars in working capital to over 50,000 business owners without requiring any collateral assignment to their loans.

 You as the business owner have full discretion how you want to use the money to grow or strengthen your business.
 Use your loan for payroll, taxes, repairs, expansion or any other reason that enhances your business.